livingdolls/go-blockchain-simulate/README.md

 - **Balance Tracking** - Calculate balances from transaction history via ledger
 - **Optimized Database Operations** - Bulk operations achieving 95% performance improvement (<2s transaction time)
 - **Blockchain Integrity Validation** - Complete chain verification with PoW and Merkle proof validation
-- **REST API** - HTTP endpoints for wallet registration, transactions, and block generation
+- **REST API** - HTTP endpoints for wallet registration, transactions, block generation, and explorer endpoints
 - **Database Persistence** - Store users, transactions, blocks, and ledger entries in MySQL

+## 🆕 Recent Improvements

+- **Transaction fees and block rewards** are now implemented and paid directly to the miner
+- **FEE_POOL logic removed**: all fees go to the miner, matching modern blockchain standards
+- **Ledger entries**: coinbase/reward entries use `NULL` for `tx_id` (no foreign key error)
+- **Decimal precision**: amounts and fees now use `DECIMAL(32,8)` for accuracy
+- **Bug fixes**: transaction repository, balance service, and panic fixes

+## �️ Roadmap

+1. **Block Explorer API**: Endpoints for querying blocks, transactions, and addresses
+2. **Block Explorer Web UI**: Simple web interface for browsing blockchain data
+3. Wallet management improvements
+4. Analytics dashboard (block/tx stats)
+5. Websocket for real-time updates

+See the bottom of this file for more details on planned features.

-## 📋 Prerequisites
+## �📋 Prerequisites

 - Go 1.23.0 or higher
 - MySQL 8.0 or higher